Zypperman/xiandan/Linear Algebra/LA02 Vectors and Matrices.md

 ## Vectors

-- fundamentally defined to have 2 properties:
+- In the context of physics and for visualisation, fundamentally defined to have 2 properties:
   - magnitude
   - direction

-But this is a physics definition.

-Vectors (solely in math contenxt) are an ordered list of numbers.
+Vectors (solely in math context) are an ordered list of numbers.

 - typically represented as columns.
 This representation is commonly referred to as a "column vector".
+  - An astraction of this is that we interpret it as a column matrix of size 2x1.

 > [!note] Terminology clarification
 > Components and elements are interchangeable terms to mean the numbers in the ordered list.